microsoft/BotFramework-Composer/docs/tutorial/bot-tutorial-lg.md

 ---

-Now, when you say `weather`, the bot will send you a message that sounds much more human than it did before!
+Now, when you say `weather`, the bot will send you a message that sounds much more human than it did before.
 It's possible to combine these techniques to quickly create lots of variety in your messages!

 ![](../media/tutorial-weatherbot/05/nice-weather.png)